 - Host families need to be able to provide the student his/her own room and most meals.
 (Generally, breakfast and dinner on weekdays, and weekend meals.)

-- Unless within close walking distance, host families need to be located on/near a bus line or be able to provide daily transport to/from campus
+- Unless within close walking distance, host families need to be located on/near a bus line or be able to provide daily transport to/from campus.

 - Students will need to be on-campus each weekday for orientation activities organized by the International Division.
+Activities will generally run from 9am to 4pm.
+Students can arrive earlier, especially if coming in with an UW employee.

+Last year’s cohort reported that home stay was an aspect of the program they really enjoyed and that they felt it helped with the transition to Madison and campus life.
 If interested in volunteering to host or to request additional information, please contact Jason Jonely, King-Morgridge Scholars Program Coordinator at firstname.lastname@example.org.